NWKendall/goals/FE/README.md

 # README

+## Bugs
+- styling
+    - Mantra oiption has different styles
+    - re format so options are in top left of screen, alligned left
+    - cound down buttons different sizes
+    - dropdown for countdown is off

+## Other TODOs, Feats to add
+- localStorage hook
+    - deconstruct object?
+- how best to save user information
+- theme change
+- weather call

+### Pre Login
+- logo & name
+- some artwork or pictures to use
+- refactor so all on one page?

+### Logged-In
+    After login, send post request for current day to dates table, that way all other tables can be populated with respective daily tasks.
+    - try / catch based on state (turns true after initial post request, thereby all other requests are PUT not POST) ?

+- Dashboard
+    - BE API Calls
+    - show chores scores?
+    - graphs... 😱

+- Rules
+    - need a BE or local storage?

+- Mantra
+    - need a BE or local storage?

+- STOs
+    - BE API Calls

+- LTOs
+    - BE API Calls

+- Schedule
+    - Daily
+        - BE API Calls
+    - Chores
+        - BE API Calls?
+        - delete
+        - remove

 ## Ideas

 - ___need to get Date_id every day, store it so it can be used for api calls___

-- memoize timers ✅

 other features to work on:
-- Now need to update each component to call BE respectively.
-  - fitness
+- user account (topright?)
-  - tasks/schedule
+    - details
-  - sto
+    - update
-  - lto
+    - logout
-  - mantra ? need BE
-  - rules ? need BE
-- Everyday, send post request for current day to dates table, that way all other tables can be populated with respective daily tasks.

 - todo app for random chores, use state not BE

 - login / register
     - login / register component ✅